gevuong/minimal-i18n-with-app-router/README.md

 ### Deploying to Github Pages

 Github Pages is designed to host and publish static files.
-Therefore, the app needed to be [statically exported](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#configuration), but that came with its own challenges.
+Therefore, the Next.js app needed to be [statically exported](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#configuration), but that came with its own challenges.

 1. [Static exports does not support internationalized routing with Pages Router](https://nextjs.org/docs/pages/building-your-application/routing/internationalization#how-does-this-work-with-static-generation).

-   - The project we adopted used Pages Router.
-I had tried converting the existing routing layer to App Router and deploying to Github Pages and although deploy appeared to be successful, the Github Pages returned a 404.
+   - The [project we adopted](https://github.com/virufy6/virufy6.github.io/tree/release) used Pages Router.
+After spending considerable time updating Pages Router to the newest router, App Router, and deploying to Github Pages without success, I went ahead and built a new Next.js app from the ground up with App Router, and ensured it was deployable to GPages from the start.
-   - I went ahead and rebuilt the app using the most up-to-date routing layer, App Router which supports internationalized routing.

 2. [Static exports does not support image optimization](https://nextjs.org/docs/pages/building-your-application/routing/internationalization#how-does-this-work-with-static-generation).

    - When a site is statically generated, Next.js does not optimize images at build time.
-Instead, it will serve unoptimized images when the image enters the viewport, which led to extremely slow page load times and massive network requests that downloaded MB of data.
+Instead, it will serve unoptimized images when the image enters the viewport, which led to extremely slow page load times and massive network requests that downloaded MBs of data.
    - I used [next-image-export-optimizer](https://github.com/Niels-IO/next-image-export-optimizer) to optimize all static images by converting them to WEBP.
 This significantly reduced image size and page load times.
    - For example, a background JPG that was 1.25MB was reduced to 47KB.
 Page load times reduced from 9 seconds to 2.
 Repo size reduced from 49.6MB to 2.7MB.